-A. Supervisors, with appropriate support from the Office of Human Resources, are responsible for providing employment accommodations to employees.

-B. Faculty members are responsible for providing academic accommodations to students.

-C. The Office of Institutional Equity is responsible for handling reports of noncompliance with this policy in accordance with the Salisbury University Policy Prohibiting Non-Sex-Based Discrimination.
+- A. Supervisors, with appropriate support from the Office of Human Resources, are responsible for providing employment accommodations to employees. - B. Faculty members are responsible for providing academic accommodations to students. - C. The Office of Institutional Equity is responsible for handling reports of noncompliance with this policy in accordance with the Salisbury University Policy Prohibiting Non-Sex-Based Discrimination. - D. In regard to revisions, the Faculty Senate shall be regarded as the owner/author of this policy.